Curriculum

 Core Study – Second Year

 387The second year provides students with opportunities to investigate more specific fields of interest.
-Several two-semester sequences of field courses (Fall and Spring) are offeredeach year.
+Several two-semester sequences of field courses (Fall and Spring) are offered each year.
 Students must enroll in at least three field courses each semester, in addition to compulsory courses run by the Academic Skills Center: Academic Writing and Combined Skills.

 In addition to their study, students attend CERGE-EI Research Seminar Series, fulfil their assistantship duties, and are expected to begin formulating their dissertation research proposals with the help of the research methodology seminar.
 At the end of the second year, students must take at least two Field General Exams from specific sub-fields of economics of their choice.
 Passing two Field General Exams with a grade not lower than C- is required to continue in the PhD program.